kshedden/randomization/README.md

 * Unlimited projects per user

-* Distinct roles for project leaders and study managers
+* Role-based access, e.g. project leaders may delete a project but study managers cannot to this

 * Supports multi-center trials